buildbot/buildbot/master/docs/manual/cfg-builders.rst

 ``slavenames``
     These arguments specify the buildslave or buildslaves that will be used by this Builder.
 All slaves names must appear in the :bb:cfg:`slaves` configuration parameter.
-Each buildslave can accomodate multiple builders.
+Each buildslave can accommodate multiple builders.
 The ``slavenames`` parameter can be a list of names, while ``slavename`` can specify only one slave.